-The Company leases 27,000 square feet of warehouse and office space from Sheila S. Steiner who, together with her husband, William K. Steiner, Chairman of the Board of Directors and a director of the Company, are the cotrustees of a trust which is a principal stockholder of the Company (see "Ownership of Certain Beneficial Owners and Management").
-Annual rental expense under this lease was \$96,400 in fiscal 2007 and \$90,700 in fiscal 2006.
+The Company, through its subsidiary Steiner-Atlantic Corp., leases 27,000 square feet of warehouse and office space in Miami, Florida from The Sheila S. Steiner Revocable Trust, of which Mrs. Steiner and her husband, William K. Steiner, Chairman of the Board of Directors and a director of the Company, are the co-trustees.
+Mr. and Mrs. Steiner are also co-trustees of the William K. Steiner Revocable Trust, which is a principal stockholder of the Company (see "Ownership of Certain Beneficial Owners and Management").
+Annual rental expense under this lease was \$99,300 in fiscal 2008 and \$96,400 in fiscal 2007.

-The lease provides for a three-year term that commenced on November 1, 2005 at an annual rental of \$94,500, with annual increases commencing November 1, 2006 of 3% over the rent in the prior year.
+The lease provided for a three-year term that commenced on November 1, 2005, with two three-year renewal options in favor of Steiner-Atlantic Corp., at an annual rental of \$94,500, with annual increases commencing November 1, 2006 of 3% over the rent in the prior year.
 The Company bears the cost of real estate taxes, utilities, maintenance, non-structural repairs and insurance.
-The lease contains two three-year renewal options in favor of the Company.
+The first renewal option was exercised on September 29, 2008 and extends the lease until October 31, 2011.
 The Company believes that the terms of the lease are comparable to terms that would be obtained from an unaffiliated third party for similar property in a similar locale.